-In addition to adding that classic chocolate flavor, cocoa has been shown to have antioxidant and anti-inflammatory effects and is linked to a reduced risk of atherosclerosis (hardening and narrowing of arteries due to plaque buildup).
-What's more, cocoa consumption has been shown to reduce inflammation and is associated with having a lower BMI.
-Thanks to its powerful flavonoid antioxidants, cocoa may also offer neuron protection and enhance cognition and overall brain health as well as boost your mood.
+In addition to adding that classic chocolate flavor, cocoa has been shown to have antioxidant and anti-inflammatory effects2 and is linked to a reduced risk of atherosclerosis2 (hardening and narrowing of arteries due to plaque buildup).
+What's more, cocoa consumption has been shown3 to reduce inflammation and is associated with having a lower BMI.
+Thanks to its powerful flavonoid antioxidants, cocoa may also offer neuron protection and enhance cognition and overall brain health4 as well as boost your mood.

 How to incorporate these cookies into your keto diet.

 Even though we've just raved about what makes these cookies keto-friendly, they should still be considered a treat for special occasions, not for daily consumption.
 Keto cookies shouldn't take the place of healthier keto foods like low-carb, fiber-rich vegetables, nuts and seeds, and quality meats, eggs, and seafood.
 "If you're using ketosis for weight loss, you may see initial results, but eating too many calories from any food can stall fat loss or make you gain weight," explains gut health specialist and best-selling author Vincent M. Pedre, M.D.